 How to Use Google Trends for Identifying the Hottest Trends in Accounting

-If you aren’t already familiar with it, Google Trends is a free site where you can view and analyze the relative popularity of various search terms on Google and YouTube.
+If you aren’t already familiar with it, Google Trends is a free site where you can view and analyze the relative popularity of various search terms on Google or YouTube.
 It’s a useful tool that accounting, bookkeeping, and tax professionals can employ to find profitable niche markets and stay on top of their competition.
+Here’s how to use Google Trends for identifying the hottest trends in accounting.

 Google Trends tells you which terms are trending, suggests related topics or queries, and even allows you to compare certain trends with each other.
 By using these features, you can make informed decisions that will help you secure your dream clients.
 If a search term is trending, businesses associated with it are also likely to be growing, making them ideal, high-value clients.